Open-I-Beam/swift-storlets/doc/source/building_and_deploying_docker_images.rst

   export OS_TENANT_NAME=service
   export OS_AUTH_URL=http://127.0.0.1:35357/v2.0

-In the below be show:
+In the below we show:

 #.
 Listing the docker_images container.
 #.
 Downloading the image object